 Soon after these developments, the Security Council passed landmark Resolution 1325 (2000), the first Women, Peace and Security resolution.
 UNSCR1325 is the culmination of several decades of advocacy, from within the UN system and from civil society organisations.
 It is the result of the ever-increasing recognition that women experience conflict differently than men, and such variation requires tailored attention and expertise.
 It also recognises that women have a critical role to play in the ending of wars and the sustainability of peace.

-Since 2000, seven more resolutions have passed, falling under the umbrella of the Women, Peace and Security Agenda.
+Since 2000, eight more resolutions have passed, falling under the umbrella of the Women, Peace and Security Agenda.